Where is my studio?

 What is your advice to another inspiring artist?

 Everything I have learned has been from trial and error.
-If you try something and it doesn't work then learn from it and adjust accordingly without delay!
+If you try something, and it doesn't work then learn from it and adjust accordingly without delay.
 Too many times I watch artists struggle to sell something refusing to move on to their next great idea.
-Do not wait!
+They want to wait for their current idea to work.
+My advice is NOT to wait!
 Follow your passion and your ideas.
-It's usually the best way to define your own style.
+It's usually the best way to define your own style and learn how to build your customer list.
 Remember it’s okay if you don’t always succeed.
-What’s important is that you learn from your creative endeavors and apply that knowledge to your future ones.
+What’s important is that you learn from your creative endeavors, and apply that knowledge to your future ones.
 It’s so important to do what you love and not give up!
-I’m a passionate believer if you keep trying something good always comes of it. :)
+I’m a passionate believer if you keep trying something good always comes of it. :-)